Molmed/Krali_2023/README.md

 ### DNAm (Illumina 450K array or EPIC array data are compatible)

 + The dataset should be in a dataframe format with samples as rows and CpG sites as columns
-+ No further pre-processing is required (unless you need to correct for batch effects)
++ Check for batch effects in the data.
+If no batch effects are observed, no further pre-processing is required.
+If batch effects are observed, we strongly recommend correcting for batch effects prior using ALLIUM.
 + You can add information from a phenotype file if applicable, otherwise set the clinicaldatalist argument of the predictionsNSC as []